 After the tree, the fireplace, the dinner table and the front door, walls can often get left behind among Christmas decor ideas – but paying them some care and attention will pay dividends.

-‘When you’re decking your halls for the holidays, it is important to not overlook the walls in your home,’ says the team at Grandin Road (opens in new tab).
+‘When you’re decking your halls for the holidays, it is important to not overlook the walls in your home,’ says the interiors experts at Grandin Road (opens in new tab).
 ‘They are a huge canvas, and by switching out your wall decor for the holidays, you can create a special festive moment for your family and friends alike.’

 Christmas wall decor ideas